mrsprogrammer/recipe-backend/README.md

-# Projekt back-end
+# Backend Project

-Cel: stworzenie RESTful Web services z zastosowaniem specyfikacji JAVA EE, JAX-RS
+Goal: Create RESTful Web Services using the Java EE specification, JAX-RS.

-### Założenia:
+### Assumptions:

-- autoryzacja i uwierzytelnianie
+- Authorization and authentication
-- generowanie JWT
+- Generating JWT
-- odczytywanie danych przepisów kulinarnych, podzielonych na kategorie
+- Reading recipe data divided into categories
-- odczytywanie komentarzy z bazy będących w relacji z przepisem
+- Reading comments from the database related to recipes
-- zapisywanie nowego przepsu do bazy danych
+- Saving new recipes to the database

-### Wymagania środowiskowe:
+### Environment Requirements:

-- konfiguracja środowiska Java 11 – JDK 11
+- Java 11 configuration – JDK 11
-- instalacja i konfiguracja serwera aplikacji Wildfly
+- Installation and configuration of the Wildfly application server
-- instalacja serwera bazy danych MySQL
+- Installation of the MySQL database server
-- instalacja Apache Maven
+- Installation of Apache Maven
-- konfiguracja mysql-connector (mysql-connector-java-8.0.21.jar) na Wildfly
+- Configuration of mysql-connector (mysql-connector-java-8.0.21.jar) on Wildfly

-### Użyte technologie:
+### Technologies Used:

 • Java 11\
 • RESTEasy\